keithledgerwood/WICLab-guide/01-introduction.md

 ### Launch Panel

 Peek into the fashionably gray box on your left, and you'll discover your credentials and links to the above mentioned resources.
-Click the **HIDE** and watch it slide!

 ### Lab Outline